toralf/torutils/README.md

 ### Idea

-Consider an IP address as malicious if its number of connection attempts over a short time interval exceeds a given threshold.
+Consider a system as malicious if its connection attempts to the local Tor over a short time interval exceeds the expected one for Tor.
-Block that IP then for a long time interval.
+Block that system then for a long time interval.
 Further considerations:

 - never touch established connections